Sentencing Commonwealth offenders

 Failure to comply with undertaking

-Section 16AC(3) (formerly s 21E(2)) entitles the Director of Public Prosecutions (DPP) to appeal, at any time, against the sentence when the offender fails, without reasonable excuse, to comply with the undertaking.
-The DPP bears the onus of proving, beyond reasonable doubt, that the failure was without reasonable excuse: R v MI [2018] NSWCCA 151 at [39].
+Section 16AC(3) entitles the CDPP to appeal, at any time, against the sentence when the offender fails, without reasonable excuse, to comply with the undertaking.
+The CDPP bears the onus of proving, beyond reasonable doubt, that the failure was without reasonable excuse: R v MI [2018] NSWCCA 151 at [39].

 Under s 16AC(4)(a), where an offender fails entirely to co-operate after receiving a reduced sentence on the basis of promised co-operation, the court on appeal must substitute the sentence or non-parole period that would have been imposed but for the promised co-operation.
-Section 16AC(4)(b) provides that, where the offender partially fails to co-operate, the court may substitute such a sentence or non-parole period not exceeding that which could be imposed under s 16AC(4)(a).
-The court in R v Vo (referring to the predecessor to s 21E) stated at [38]:
+Section 16AC(4)(b) provides that, where there is a partial failure to co-operate, the court may substitute such a sentence or non-parole period not exceeding that which could be imposed under s 16AC(4)(a).

 Character, antecedents, age, means and physical or mental condition: s 16A(2)(m)

-The weight to be attached to prior good character may vary depending on the type of offence.
-The lack of a criminal record will have less significance for a drug trafficking offence than for some other fields of crime: R v Leroy (1984) 2 NSWLR 441.
-In R v Leroy, the defendant was convicted of being knowingly concerned in the importation of cocaine, contrary to s 233B (rep) Customs Act 1901 (Cth).
+The weight to be attached to good character or the lack of a criminal record may vary depending on the type of offence.
+For example, the lack of a criminal record may have less significance for a drug trafficking offence than for other types of offences: R v Leroy [1984] 2 NSWLR 441.
+In R v Leroy, the offender was convicted of being knowingly concerned in the importation of cocaine contrary to s 233B (rep) Customs Act 1901 (Cth).
 Chief Justice Street stated at 446–447:

 Very frequently, those selected to play some part in the chain of drug trafficking, as the appellant plainly enough was, are selected because their records, their past and their lifestyles are not such as to attract suspicion.
 It is this in particular which has led the courts to take in the case of drug trafficking a view which does not involve the same degree of leniency being extended to first offenders.

-In white collar offences, such as those against the Corporations Act 2001 (Cth), less weight is attached to prior good character because it is normally the factor that places the defendant in the position that enables him or her to commit the offence: R v Rivkin (2004) 59 NSWLR 284 at [410]; R v Boughen (2012) 215 A Crim R 476 at [73].
+In white collar offences, such as those against the Corporations Act 2001 (Cth), “limited weight” is attached to prior good character because it is normally the factor that places the offender in the position that enables them to commit the offence: R v Gent [2005] NSWCCA 370 at [47], [52]–[59]; R v Rivkin (2004) 59 NSWLR 284 at [410]; R v Boughen [2012] NSWCCA 17 at [73]; Eakin v R [2020] NSWCCA 294 at [38].
+See Character, antecedents, age, means and physical or mental condition of the person — s 16A(2)(m) at [20-065] Types of Commonwealth fraud.

-To the same ends, s 16A(2A) was inserted to specifically provide that cultural practices are not to be taken into account in mitigating or aggravating the seriousness of criminal behaviour.
+Section 16A(2A) provides that customary law and cultural practice are not to be taken into account in mitigating or aggravating the seriousness of criminal behaviour, except as relevant to s 16A(2)(ma) (see below).

 Standing in community used to aid commission of offence: s 16A(2)(ma)

-Section 16A(2)(ma) applies to federal offenders charged with, or convicted of, an offence from 20 July 2020: Crimes Legislation Amendment (Sexual Crimes Against Children and Community Protection Measures) Act 2020, s 2; Sch 8 item 7.
-The section requires consideration of whether the person’s standing in the community was used to aid the commission of the offence and, if so, is taken to aggravate the offence’s seriousness (cf, s 21A(5A) of the Crimes (Sentencing Procedure) Act 1999).
-The Explanatory Memorandum said this amendment was intended to:
+Section 16A(2)(ma) applies to federal offenders charged with, or convicted of, an offence from 20 July 2020: Crimes Legislation Amendment (Sexual Crimes Against Children and Community Protection Measures) Act 2020 (Cth), s 2; Sch 8[6].
+The section requires consideration of whether the person’s standing in the community was used to aid the commission of the offence and, if so, is taken to aggravate the offence’s seriousness.

 Probable effect of sentence on offender’s family or dependants: s 16A(2)(p)

-The meaning under s 16A(2)(p) of the word “probable”, in the context of the “probable effect that any sentence … would have on any of the person’s family or dependants”, was considered by the SA Court of Criminal Appeal in R v Berlinsky [2005] SASC 316.
-Two judges made apposite observations.
+The meaning under s 16A(2)(p) of the word “probable” was considered by the South Australian Court of Criminal Appeal in R v Berlinsky [2005] SASC 316.
 Justice Bleby stated at [42]:

 in the context of s 16A of the Crimes Act I consider that the effect to be considered is that which is more probable than not or more likely to occur than not.
 If a lesser standard were required, it is likely that the drafter would have used the word “possible” rather than “probable.